Chiquita: Workers' rights

 A recurrent issue in agricultural large-scale production are workers' rights violations, in which Chiquita has been involved as well.

 In May 2007, the French non-governmental organization (NGO) Peuples Solidaires (fr) publicly accused the Compañia Bananera Atlántica Limitada (COBAL), a Chiquita subsidiary, of knowingly violating "its workers' basic rights" and endangering their families' health and their own.
 According to the charge, the banana firm carelessly exposed laborers at the Coyol plantation in Costa Rica to highly toxic pesticides on multiple occasions.
 Additionally, COBAL was accused of using a private militia to intimidate workers.
 Finally, Peuples Solidaires claimed that Chiquita ignored some union complaints for more than a year.

 Another, more recent case of exploitative working conditions dates from April 2019.
 The Swiss magazine Beobachter publicised severe labour rights issues on Ecuador's banana plantations, some of which supply Chiquita.
 These violations involve 12-hour workdays, poverty wages and employment without contracts.

+In May 2025, banana workers in Panama went on strike, protesting several issues, including changes to pensions.
+In June 2025, Chiquita fired all employees in the country.